What types of audio recordings can you transcribe?

 Why do you charge per audio minute?

 Charging a flat transcription rate for each recorded minute of audio minimizes the confusion of page counts, hours worked, and so forth.
-As a customer, you may not have a sense of how many pages your final transcript might be, or how long it might take our transcriptionists to create that transcript.
+As a customer, you may not know how many pages your final transcript might be, or how long it might take our transcriptionists to create that transcript.
 However, you’ll almost always know exactly how long your audio or video file is.

 How quickly will I receive my transcripts?